gpalleschi/csvutil/README.md

 # CSVutil

 ## Description
-**CSVutil.sh** is a very simple but effective bash shell to manage csv files by command line.
+**CSVutil.sh** is a very effective bash shell to manage csv files by command line.
-Script permits to extract, remove, change separator and filter record from a csv file, all results will be generated in stdout or on a file.
+Script permits to extract, remove, change separator, print and filter record from a csv file, all results will be generated in stdout or on a file.

 Use: `CSVutil.sh <CSV File Name> [options]`